 However, true informed consent goes beyond a document.
 Informed consent is really a process that begins with the recruitment phase and ends in the completion of the study.
 An investigator and research staff should have an informative interaction with the subject throughout each phase of the research.

-Often research studies involve the collection and use of health information in order to successfully carry out the protocol.
+Often research studies involve the collection and use of health information (medical records, patient prescription, health status, disease progression, etc.) in order to successfully carry out the protocol.
 Whenever research involves health information, a new batter is brought to the informed consent plate…HIPAA.
 For more guidance regarding HIPAA authorization for research purposes click here or call OReC at 817-735-0409.

 This page was last modified on April 11, 2017